manuel3053/wt_music_playlist_2025/docs/src/sections/sql.typ

 );
 ```

-The `creatione_date` attribute defaults to the today's date; and there is also the unique constraint on `title, author_id` because a playlist is bound to a single user (who can't have duplicate playlists -- that is with the same title) via the foreign key.
+The `creatione_date` attribute defaults to today's date; and there is also the unique constraint on `title, author_id` because a playlist is bound to a single user (who can't have duplicate playlists) via the foreign key.

 ```sql